Course Director and Tutor

-Dr Pinedo-Villanueva is a University Research Lecturer and Senior Researcher in Health Economics at the Centre for Statistics in Medicine, University of Oxford.
+Dr Pinedo-Villanueva is Associate Professor and Senior Researcher in Health Economics at the Centre for Statistics in Medicine, University of Oxford.
 He trained in Economics and Political Science (Michigan), Public Policy (Venezuela), and Health Economics (York, Southampton), and worked for the United Nations Population Fund and United Nations Development Programme before moving full time into academia.
 He leads the Health Economics and Outcomes Research group, with a portfolio of research projects mainly focused on the use of routinely-collected data for economic analyses of musculoskeletal diseases and interventions in the UK and abroad.
 His main research interests are understanding the natural history of diseases and assessing healthcare interventions to help healthcare systems make better decisions.
 Dr Pinedo-Villanueva is a member of the Global Burden of Disease collaborator network.

 Kusum Thapa is an Obstetrician and Gynaecologist with a Masters in Public Health.
 She is a Fellow of the Royal College of Obstetrician and Gynaecologist (UK).
 At present she is working as a Senior Maternal Health Advisor for MCSP (USAID Flagship Program)/Jhpiego.
 She has been actively involved in providing leadership and technical guidance in the development and implementation of Maternal Newborn Health interventions both at the global and country level particularly in Asia and Africa.
 Has been involved in policy decision for task shifting to increase access to MNCH Services including quality surgical care and thus help catalyze change in surgical care through investment in leadership development and capacity enhancement.